-The use of 'ōhi'a as the only native roost tree species used by hoary bats in Hawai'i further highlights its importance as a keystone species.
+The use of 'ōhi'a as the primary native roost tree species used by hoary bats in Hawai'i (Montoya-Aiona et al. 2023) further highlights its importance as a keystone species.
 The loss of 'ōhi'a in the PMA due to ROD would reduce the availability and quality of Hawaiian hoary bat roost trees and could be anticipated to degrade foraging habitat by facilitating further establishment of monotypic invasive species forest stands.